smarter-sh/smarter/docs/source/smarter-resources/smarter-llm_client.rst

 .. attention::

-   The term 'LLMClient' is used interchangeably with 'Agent' and 'Workflow Unit' throughout this documentation.
+   The term 'LLMClient' is used interchangeably with 'Agent', 'Workflow Unit' and 'Harness' throughout this documentation.

 Overview
 --------